learn-co-curriculum/dsc-logistic-regression-in-scikit-learn/README.md

 ```

 ## Fit a model
 Fit an intial model to the training set.
-In SciKit Learn you do this by first creating an instance of the regression class.
+In sci-kit learn, you do this by first creating an instance of the regression class.
 From there, then use the **fit** method from your class instance to fit a model to the training data.

 ```python